 The works information was a critical document for cascading requirements to the contractors who were appointed to carry out Crossrail construction works.
 The Crossrail Works Information Part 2B, Section 21 sets out the main environmental requirements for contractors.
 Environmental requirements relating to design were incorporated into the overall design requirements for permanent design (in part 7 of the Works Information) and more detailed requirements were provided in the requirements for temporary design (Works Information Part 2B, Section 22 .10).
 The requirements were developed by Crossrail and were based on the Environmental Minimum Requirements (EMR), plus additional requirements imposed by Crossrail which ensured that the project was designed and constructed using current environmental best practice.
-A future learning legacy paper will provide the output of two workshops held to review the effectiveness of Part 21 of the Works Information, involving representatives from Crossrail Ltd, who acted as the client organisation and representatives from Crossrail’s tier one contractors who were involved in implementing the Works Information.
+Workshops were held to review the effectiveness of Part 21 of the Works Information, involving representatives from Crossrail Ltd, who acted as the client organisation and representatives from Crossrail’s tier one contractors who were involved in implementing the Works Information.

 Crossrail’s construction contractors were required to produce detailed Environment Plans (EPs) to provide assurance to Crossrail that the appropriate processes and procedures were in place to implement both the general and site-specific environmental requirements of the contract.
 Prepared at contract award, the plans take account of detailed arrangements for construction at each worksite and were for acceptance by Crossrail prior to the construction works commencing.
 They are required to be updated during the contract to ensure they remain suitable, adequate and effective as the works progress.

 Environmental Monitoring and Reporting

 Environmental data is measured by contractors and provided to Crossrail as part of 4 weekly and quarterly reports.
 The data is analysed by Crossrail and presented through a variety of dashboards and reports.
-Environmental incident data will be shared as part of the learning legacy for use in benchmarking by future projects.
+Environmental incident data was also collected.

 Environmental Supplier Performance